Words and Music, Made to Order™

 The old look

-The client liked this image of a factory, and had been using it as a logo.
-While it is charming, it doesn’t work as a logo because it is fairly complicated, and it also doesn’t communicate the “song” part of “The Song Factory” in any way.
-The client knew he wanted to keep this image, but I wanted to make it work as a logo.
+Ben liked this illustration of a factory, and had been using it as a logo.
+While it is charming, it’s not quite a logo because it’s fairly complicated, and also doesn’t communicate the “song” part of “The Song Factory” in any way.
+He knew he wanted to keep this image somehow.

 The typeface on the website was gentle Josefin Slab, which conveys bespoke luxury and appeals to a higher-end market…but doesn’t exactly rock.